What movie almost bankrupted Disney?

 Q: What does “bankrupt” mean?

-A: “Bankrupt” refers to a financial state in which a person or company is unable to pay their debts and is legally declared insolvent.
+A: “Bankrupt” refers to a financial state in which a person or company is unable to pay their debts and is legally declared unable to meet financial obligations.

-A: While “Fantasia” initially struggled at the box office, it has since gained recognition as a groundbreaking and influential film.
-It is now regarded as a classic and has been reevaluated as a significant contribution to the world of animation.
+A: Disney implemented cost-cutting measures, produced commercially successful films, and ventured into television, which helped stabilize its financial situation.

-In conclusion, the story of Disney’s near financial collapse due to the underperformance of “Fantasia” serves as a reminder that even the most successful companies can face significant challenges.
-It is a testament to Disney’s resilience and ability to adapt that they were able to overcome this crisis and continue enchanting audiences worldwide.
+A: While “Fantasia” initially struggled at the box office, it gained critical acclaim over time and has since become a beloved classic, contributing to Disney’s legacy.